WATCH: https://www.youtube.com/watch?v=yrl4euI7zPA

 5. Use Calming Techniques

 • Training your dog to respond to calming cues, such as sit, stay, or go to bed, can help manage their restlessness in the moment.
 Positive reinforcement and rewards can encourage them to adopt calmer Behavior.
-In some cases, massage therapy or soothing music designed for dogs can also help relax an agitated pet.
+In some cases, massage therapy or soothing Music designed for dogs can also help relax an agitated pet.

 6. Consider Dietary Adjustments